PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-12 05:08:08
+Last updated: 2024-04-12 05:09:15
-Random Quote: Then odds are he'll be near a settlement, probably close to another city out there.
-Ain't too many of 'em in Wyoming. - Joel Miller
+Random Quote: Frustration and boredom are great motivators to seek out other pleasures.
+Human behavior is quite predictable. - Virginia Wilson